-Seventy five percent of New York City’s high-rise office buildings are more than a half a century old.
+Seventy-five percent of New York City’s high-rise office buildings are more than a half a century old.
 Most will still be standing in 2030, a milestone year on the city’s roadmap to carbon neutrality.
-Since buildings alone account for more than 80 percent of the city’s carbon footprint, retrofitting as many as possible with energy-efficient features is essential to reducing carbon emissions.
+Since buildings alone account for more than 80 percent of the city’s carbon footprint, equipping as many as possible with energy-efficient features is essential to reducing carbon emissions.

-In this spirit, the 2020 Design Challenge invites architects, engineers and owners to submit their vision for transforming the facade of one of Manhattan’s 90-year-old buildings—Herald Square Building at 1350 Broadway—creating an environment attractive to today’s workforce while reducing its carbon footprint.
+The 2020 Design Challenge invites architects and engineers to submit their vision for transforming the facade of one of Manhattan’s 60-year-old buildings to reduce carbon emissions and address the city’s Green New Deal.

 The Metals in Construction magazine 2020 Design Challenge is an ideas competition to upgrade an aging, energy-inefficient high-rise office building in order to comply with NYC’s Green New Deal goals and render it more desirable space for companies competing for highly skilled employees in today’s labor market.

 The site chosen for this ideas competition is 63 Madison Avenue, a 15-story New York City office high-rise constructed in 1962.
 Its age makes it typical of the office buildings that populate Manhattan’s NoMad district, many of which are mandated to reduce carbon emissions by 2030 to comply with the city’s new building emissions standards, known as the Climate Mobilization Act (CMA).
 The CMA’s emissions targets are stringent: to comply, 63 Madison must cut its emissions in half by 2030.

 The Challenge assumes that competition for tech company tenants—a significant and growing component of New York City’s leasing marketplace—is foremost on owners’ minds as they strategize to recover the costs of these energy improvements.